Northwest Adds Self-Service Check-In Options in Saskatoon, Ottawa, Winnipeg, Regina and Edmonton

 “Northwest’s self-service check-in program is the cornerstone of our efforts to bust airport lines,” said Dirk McMahon, senior vice president of customer service.
 “E-Service Centers help our customers save valuable time navigating airports through a faster check-in experience and avoiding standing in lines.”

 Northwest offers more electronic check-in functionality than any other airline.
-Through using either its E-Service Centers or nwa.com Check-In, the Internet check-in service available through the carrier’s Web site, customers traveling on e-tickets can:
+Through using either its E-Service Centers or nwa.com Check-In, the Internet check-in service available through the carrier’s Web site, customers travelling on e-tickets can:

 • Check-in for domestic and international flights from the U.S. and Canada to Mexico, the Caribbean, Asia, and many European destinations.